trilitech/tezos-developer-docs/src/pages/tutorials/build-your-first-app/wallets-tokens.md

 ## Connecting to the user's wallet

+In this section, you add code to connect to the user's wallet with the `TezosToolkit` and `BeaconWallet` objects.

-It's very important to use a single instance of the Beacon SDK to access user wallets.
+IMPORTANT: however you design your app, it is essential to use a single instance of the `BeaconWallet` object.
+It is also highly recommended use a single instance of the `TezosToolkit` object.
+Creating multiple instances can cause problems in your app and with Taquito in general.

-Using more than one instance of this SDK can cause bugs, so application isolates wallet-related code in a single component in the `src/lib/Wallet.svelte` file.
+For this reason, this application isolates wallet-related code in a single component in the `src/lib/Wallet.svelte` file.

 1. Create a file named `src/lib/Wallet.svelte` and add this code: